Alfred Gaye CheyardNovember 29, 1959 ~ October 19, 2017 (age 57)

 “I was born in the city of Zwedru, Grand Gedeh County, Liberia, West Africa.

 I graduated in 1970 from Gboveh High School in the city of Gbarnga, Bong County.
-In 1980 I moved to the capital city of Monrovia and found a part time job at the Freeport of Monrovia, as a laborer, Unloading and loading goods from a ship.
+In 1980 I moved to the capital city of Monrovia and found a part time job as a laborer at the Freeport of Monrovia.
+I worked unloading and loading goods from a ship.

-On November 18, 1998, While on my way home from school, fighting broke out between the government forces and Charles G. Taylor’s rebel forces.
+On November 18, 1998, While on my way home from school, fighting broke out between the government forces and rebel forces.
 The bus I was riding on was stopped and everybody had to get off.
 There was fighting and shooting in every part of Monrovia.
 I lost track of my family, my wife and children.
 For two weeks, I could not leave my hiding place at a friends home.
-He would leave me in the house while he went out and reported there were dead bodies all over the streets.
-When the Taylor forces overtook the capital, most of my tribe-men, women and children-were killed or fled to the capital of neighboring countries, such as Sierra Leone, Ivory Coast and Guinea, etc.
+He would leave me in the house while he went out.
+He came back and reported there were dead bodies all over the streets.
+When the Taylor forces overtook the capital, most of my tribe - men, women and children, were killed or fled to the capital of neighboring countries, such as Sierra Leone, Ivory Coast and Guinea, etc.

 In 2007, my beautiful daughter, Modesta, was born.
 ‘She is my life’.
 I worked hard to be able to care for her.
 In 2010, I returned to Des Moines, Iowa so that we both could have the support of my sister, Jessie Roberts and so many family and friends.
 I studied hard and was employed in the field of nursing.
 I was in the middle of the nursing program when I became ill.
 I worked as a care provider or CNA for several agencies in the Des Moines area.